balderdashy/sails/lib/hooks/README.md

 Most of the non-essential Sails core has been pulled into hooks already.
 These hooks may eventually be pulled out into separate modules, or they may continue to live in the main Sails repo (like Connect middleware).

-Custom hooks in userland are functional- specifiable as dependencies (`node_modules`) or in your project.
-However, this process is not currently well-documented.
+Custom hooks in userland are functional- specifiable as dependencies (`node_modules`) or by tossing them into a folder in your project.
+However, this process is not currently well-documented and backwards-compatibility is not guaranteed.
 Please check out the source for more details.